 With registration, CytoSorb® can also be sold outside of the E.U. in countries that accept European medical device approval.
 CytoSorb® is being sold directly in Germany, Austria, Switzerland, Belgium and Luxembourg, and marketed through distributors in the United Kingdom, Italy, Spain, Portugal, the Netherlands, the Middle East (including Saudi Arabia, the United Arab Emirates, Kuwait, Qatar, Bahrain, Oman, Yemen, Iraq, Iran, and Jordan), Israel, Turkey, Russia, Australia, New Zealand, Vietnam, and many other countries.

-There are more than 58 investigator-initiated studies in various stages of process in Europe and Asia using CytoSorb® in a wide variety of applications, with more than a third enrolling patients, and with a number already completed.
+There are more than 58 investigator-initiated studies in various stages of process in Europe and Asia using CytoSorb® in a wide variety of applications, with approximately half either starting, enrolling patients, or completed.
 In addition, the International CytoSorb® Registry has been established to collect and analyze treatment data from all over the world, and is being independently managed by the Center of Clinical Studies at the University of Jena, Germany.

-The company has completed its 40-patient randomized, controlled, U.S. based REFRESH (REduction of FREe Hemoglobin) I cardiac surgery safety and feasibility trial, using CytoSorb® intra-operatively during elective, non-emergent complex cardiac surgery.
-Pending discussions with the FDA, the company plans to begin a pivotal REFRESH 2 trial, intended to achieve registration and approval of CytoSorb® in the U.S. for the application of cardiac surgery.
-The company is also conducting a 30-patient randomized controlled trial in patients with trauma and rhabdomyolysis, funded by the U.S. Air Force.
+The company has successfully completed its 46-patient randomized, controlled, U.S. based REFRESH (REduction of FREe Hemoglobin) I cardiac surgery safety and feasibility trial, using CytoSorb® intra-operatively during elective, non-emergent complex cardiac surgery.
+The study supported the safety and ability of the device to Pending discussions with the FDA, the company plans to begin a pivotal REFRESH 2 trial later in 2017, intended to achieve registration and approval of CytoSorb® in the U.S. for the application of cardiac surgery.

 The Future of Blood Purification is Now

-CytoSorbents and its technology has garnered more than $18 million in support from the U.S. Government.
+CytoSorbents and its technology has garnered more than $19 million in support from the U.S. government.
 DARPA, or the Defense Advanced Research Projects Agency, as part of its “Dialysis-Like Therapeutics” program to treat sepsis, awarded CytoSorbents a $3.8 million five year contract to develop cytokine and toxin binders for the program.
 CytoSorbents collaborates with groups such as Battelle Laboratories, Harvard’s Wyss Institute, NxStage Medical (NASDAQ: NXTM), Massachusetts Institute of Technology, and others in this program.
 CytoSorbents was also awarded $1.65 million by the U.S. Army in a Phase I, Phase II and Phase II Enhancement SBIR contract to develop its blood purification technologies to treat burn injury and trauma.
-The U.S. Air Force is also funding an FDA-approved, 30-patient randomized controlled human pilot study using CytoSorb® to treat trauma patients with rhabdomyolysis that has begun.
-CytoSorbents has also been awarded $1.7 million in Phase I and II SBIR contracts from the National Heart, Lung and Blood Institute (NHLBI), a division of the National Institutes of Health (NIH) and US Special Operations Command (USSOCOM) to further develop its HemoDefend™ technology for blood transfusions.
+The Joint Program Executive Office for Chemical and Biologic Defense (JPEO-CBD) awarded CytoSorbents $1.15 million in SBIR Phase I and II contracts to develop countermeasures for fungal mycotoxin exposure.
+The U.S. Army Medical Research and Materiel Command (USAMRMC) awarded CytoSorbents a $150K Phase I SBIR grant to develop novel potassium binding sorbents to treat severe hyperkalemia.
+Also, CytoSorbents has also been awarded $1.7 million in Phase I and II SBIR contracts from the National Heart, Lung and Blood Institute (NHLBI), a division of the National Institutes of Health (NIH) and US Special Operations Command (USSOCOM) to further develop its HemoDefend™ technology for blood transfusions.
+The U.S. Army Medical Research Acquisition Activity (USAMRAA) also awarded a $1.15 million Phase I and II STTR contract to CytoSorbents to develop universal plasma.

 CytoSorbents operates through its wholly-owned subsidiary, CytoSorbents Medical Inc. (fka CytoSorbents Inc.), and conducts its European business through its wholly-owned subsidiary, CytoSorbents Europe GmbH.
 CytoSorbents Corporation converted from a Nevada Corporation to a Delaware Corporation in December 2014.